ivanoterouvigo/dockers-ownoffice/README.md

 # STEP 2/Section 02 ]

+Edit the docker-compose.yml file, opening it and altering the image: version: '2.0'

 # STEP 3/Section 02 ]

+Run Docker Compose:
+docker-compose up -d

 # STEP 4/Section 02 ]

+Please note: you might need to wait a couple of minutes when all the containers are up and running after the above command.

+Now launch the browser and enter the webserver address.
+The ownCloud wizard webpage will be opened.
+Enter all the necessary data to complete the wizard.

+Go to the project folder and run the set_configuration.sh script:

+bash set_configuration.sh
+Now you can enter ownCloud and create a new document.
+It will be opened in ONLYOFFICE Document Server.

 # STEP 5/Section 02 ]